radrow/dlstalk-coq/README.md

 ## Glossary and submission paper references

-In [`Presentation`](theories/Presentation.v) you will find a `Check`-list of references to all theorems, lemmas, definitions and notations referred in the paper.
+In [`Presentation`](theories/Presentation.v) (also available as [HTML](Presentation.html)) you will find a `Check`-list of references to all theorems, lemmas, definitions and notations referred in the paper.
 Note that some of them have been edited in the submission for readability; the less obvious simplifications have been proven equivalent in the [`PresentationCompat`](theories/PresentationCompat.v) module.